YWCA St. Paul

 |Average Member Attendance at Board Meetings

-More than 6,100 people moved closer to their goals and improved their quality of life at the YWCA St. Paul in 2011 - 1,930+ adults and children participated in our social service & outreach programs & 4,200+ women, men and children pursued a healthy life style through health and wellness services.
-Working relationships with other service providers, government agencies and businesses (280+) created a network of information, resources and referral sources that supported us in virtually every aspect of operation.
-In 2011, the YWCA:
+More than 6,300 people moved closer to their goals and improved their quality of life at the YWCA St. Paul in 2014 - more than 2,200 adults and children participated in our social service & outreach programs & over 4,000 women, men and children pursued a healthy life style through health and wellness services.
+Working relationships with other service providers, government agencies and businesses (historically 250+) created a network of information, resources and referral sources that supported us in virtually every aspect of operation.
+Organizational impact in 2014 includes:

 Community or Constituency Served

-YWCA St. Paul changes Minds, Bodies & Lives.
-With its century old message of unity and hope, the YWCA St. Paul works across the differences of age, race, economic level, and gender to help people experience positive change in their lives and develop to their fullest potential.
+YWCA St. Paul changes Minds, Bodies and Lives.
+With its century old message of unity and hope, the YWCA St. Paul works across the differences of age, gender, race and economic level to help people experience positive change in their lives and develop to their fullest potential.

 Geographic Area Served

-Coordinating with a broad east metro referral network, YWCA St. Paul anchors the Summit University community and reaches out to its neighbors in Greater St. Paul.
+Coordinating with a broad east metro referral network, YWCA St. Paul anchors the Summit University community and reaches out to its neighbors in Greater Saint Paul and Ramsey County.

 Impact and Programs